Tasty Low-Fat Bran Muffins

-Low calorie bran muffins are true 1960’s diet food.
+Low fat bran muffins are true 1960’s diet food.

 It’s not all about the calories though.
-These muffins have a good fibre count, a descent amount of protein and they’re low fat.
+These muffins have a good fibre count, a decent amount of protein, and they’re low fat.
 Plus they taste delicious.

 The recipe is from the days before processed diet food took over.
 Rather than using artificial food substitutes to drop the calorie count, the creator of this recipe simply reduced the fat content.
 Simple as that.

 My mom makes these as mini muffins and so do I because that’s a better snack size in my house.
 The calorie count for mini muffins is 101 per muffin (18 muffins/batch).